ScGilroy/ScGilroy.github.io/index.md

 layout: home
 header:
   title: Hi, I'm Scott!
-  text: Control Engineer with a Passion in Robotics and Autonomous Systems
+  text: An Engineer with a Passion in Robotics and Autonomous Systems
   school: University of California, Berkeley - M.Eng  M.E.
 '20